Ishita-Tiwari/Safe-Doggo/README.md

          <img src="https://user-images.githubusercontent.com/51106967/99422211-51edcd80-2925-11eb-8e37-28d3fdbe0548.png" alt="drawing" width="650"/>
       </p>

-Hey, You are done!
+And that's it!
 If you wish to view the details for which you have generated QR codes, head back to your profile and scroll down.
 You can delete any irrelevant detail or regenrate the QR code by clicking on the send button.
 Here is the text which appeard on scanning the provided QR code.

    <p align="center">
       <img src="https://user-images.githubusercontent.com/51106967/99424894-3801ba00-2928-11eb-847d-7123c4903576.png" alt="drawing" width="250"/>